Jwilliams85/Janneth_Williams/README.md

 Hi there! 👋

 My name is Janneth, an entry-level full-stack engineer.
-My creativity ranges from rebushing furniture to designing fully functional applications.
+My creativity ranges from refurbishing furniture to designing fully functional applications.
 I love creating and seeing visions turn into reality.
 I am perseverant and determined to see any project come to fruition.

 📌 Pinned Repositories